 Jamaica's labeling regulations are developed and implemented by the BSJ.
 Labeling standards are enforced at the ports of entry and at the retail level.
 It is compulsory that all products exported to Jamaica be appropriately labeled in accordance with the general labeling principles and any applicable commodity-specific requirements prior to arrival at the port of entry.
 Under the Standards Act, the BSJ has the legal authority to grant exemptions from any portion of the labeling requirements when there are labeling violations.
 Where such exemptions are granted, it is mandatory that the products be relabeled to full compliance prior to retail distribution.
 It is unusual for the BSJ to grant multiple exemptions to an individual importer or to the same classification of product from the same country of origin.
 Products that are denied entry into the country can be re-exported to another destination or disposed of, which is the responsibility of the importer and/or the exporter depending on the commercial arrangement.
 Certain exemptions attract a charge for breach of the applicable law (e.g., Standards Act).
-It should be noted that for imported products, the labels must be submitted prior to exporting into Jamaica for BSJ approval.
-A breach of the labeling standards may result in the withdrawal of products from the retail shelves or detention at the ports of entry.
+It should be noted that for imported products, the labeling standards may result in the withdrawal of products from the retail shelves or detention at the ports of entry.